MadhukaD/Grafana-Dashboards/Linux-based system matrics/README.md

 I have provisioned the ubuntu server in AWS as an EC2 instance using Terraform.

+This project uses a module-based Terraform architecture to keep the infrastructure code clean, reusable, and easy to maintain.
+Each major AWS component is separated into its own module, allowing us to manage resources independently while keeping the root configuration simple and organized.

+├── main.tf
+├── variables.tf
+├── outputs.tf
+└── modules
+    ├── vpc
+    │   ├── main.tf
+    │   ├── variables.tf
+    │   └── outputs.tf
+    ├── security
+    │   ├── main.tf
+    │   ├── variables.tf
+    │   └── outputs.tf
+    └── ec2
+        ├── main.tf
+        ├── variables.tf
+        └── outputs.tf

 ## Step by Step Guide
 ### 1. Provision the server
 FIrst, clone the project.
-You can have any region, CIDR block for VPC, subnets, AMI and other variables as you prefer.
+Then edit the variable.tf file in root directory with region, CIDR block for VPC, subnets, AMI and other variables as you prefer.

 Note: You must add your own access key and secret key in relevant variable blocks.